zainpay/zainpay-nodejs-sdk/README.md

 ### 6. Update Virtual Account Status

-- This request enables you to Activate or deactivate virtual account.
+- This endpoint enables a merchant to activate or deactivate virtual account.
-- NOTE: Setting the status field to true will activate the virtual account, while setting it to false will deactivate it.
+- NOTE: Setting the `status` field to `true` will activate the virtual account, while setting it to `false` will deactivate it.

     ***Important Note***
     A deactivated virtual account will not be able to receive or transfer funds